 The boiler is furnished with a high pressure switch that must be checked by closing the downstream gas cock with the boiler off.
 When the boiler is started, it should enter its normal starting cycle and fail on high gas pressure when the automatic gas valves open.
-The high gas pressure switch actuation is evident when a manual reset lockout displaying LOCKING HIGH GAS PRESSURE on the display panel occurs.
+The boiler locks out and displays LOCKING HIGH GAS PRESSURE on the display panel.
 Upon re-opening the gas cock, the LOCKING HIGH GAS PRESSURE indicator will remain on until the display panel is manually reset.